-The Institute for Sustainable Energy focuses on these three research areas:
+The Institute for Sustainable Energy focuses on four research areas:

 As the world’s population continues to urbanize, new methods of urban planning, infrastructure development and service delivery, mobility, and built environment energy use are essential.
-In collaboration with BU’s Initiative on Cities and the Center for Information & System Engineering’s Smart Cities project, we sponsor and promote work in this area.
+In collaboration with BU’s Initiative on Cities and the Center for Information & System Engineering’s Smart Cities project, we lead work in this area.

 The electric power industries of the world are shifting from centralized, fossil-based production to more distributed and entirely carbon-free networks.
 Along with colleagues in the Questrom School of Business, the College of Engineering, and the Frederick S. Pardee Center for the Study of the Longer-Range Future and the Frederick S. Pardee School of Global Studies, the Institute plays a global leadership role in this area.

 - Power after Carbon

 - Still Charging: Energy Storage Commercialization in Massachusetts

 - Bringing Power and Progress to Africa in a Financially and Environmentally Sustainable Manner

 - Assessing the Potential for U.S. Utility Green Bonds

 - Multi-User Microgrids: Obstacles to Development and Recommendations for Advancement

 - Assessment of Haiti’s Electricity Sector